JeremyAnsel/xwa_hooks/README.md

 This hook adds starfield backdrops to skirmish mission and permits to replace .dat files for a given mission.

+## xwa_hook_countermeasures

+This hook fixes countermeasures count when reloading.

 ## xwa_hook_d3dinfos_textures

 This hook increases the D3DTextures count limit.
 When there are more than 1624 textures, the game outputs "Not enough D3DTextures" and uses the last created texture.
 This hook fixes that.